Taking Off-Site Manufacturing into New Territory

-The team identified numerous off-site opportunities including, but not limited to, precast concrete, bathroom pods, pre-manufactured headwalls, modular operating room components, unitized curtainwalls, multi-disciplinary MEP racks and risers.
-These opportunities allowed the team to reduce the quantity of site deliveries, site trash, on-site labor as well as improve construction quality, worker conditions and safety.
+The team identified numerous off-site opportunities including, but not limited to, precast concrete, bathroom pods, pre-manufactured headwalls, modular operating room components, unitized curtainwalls, multi-disciplinary MEP racks, and risers.
+These opportunities allowed the team to reduce the number of site deliveries, site trash, and on-site labor as well as improve construction quality, worker conditions, and safety.
 Schedule savings is one of OSM’s biggest advantages.
 Utilizing precast concrete is expected to save 40 working days, which equates to over 30% of the cast-in-place schedule.

 Below is a graphical representation of the team’s Initial Dissection Plan (IDP), which is an exercise used to identify the opportunities described above.
 The IDP aligns stakeholders early in the conceptual design of the project and helps to maintain repeatability as the design progresses to 100% Issued For Construction Documents (IFC).

 Although many of the required prefabricated elements could be purchased from established manufacturing facilities, the team pursued a strategy to prefabricate locally, cognizant that local work preservation was very important to the owner and the City of Philadelphia.